Costing: Grant, Contract and Consultancy Projects

 Costing of a research grant, contracts and consultancies:

 The full cost of a project, including direct costs and indirect costs (overheads) should be included in the price charged by the University to a client or funding agency as first preference.

 However, most grants and some contracts will not cover full costs incurred, including Chief Investigator salaries (most grants) or full indirect costs (some government contracts).

-The Grants, Contracts and Consultancies Pricing Calculator should be used to help you accurately price your project.
+The Grants, Contracts and Consultancies Project Costing Tool should be used to help you accurately cost your project.

-Standard rates and methods that apply for pricing:
+Standard rates and methods that apply for costing:

 - Overheads (indirect costs) are calculated based on a total salary (base + salary on-costs)

 - The university standard minimum indirect costs rate is 35%.

 - The standard minimum incentive margin (profit) is 25%.
 The amount ultimately charged may depend on the level of IP access and capacity to publish, but in any case will be subject to faculty/divisional guidelines.

 - For fully commercial projects staff should charge at 3 x base salary rate.
 This translates to an incentive margin of 90% of total salary (charged in addition to the 35% indirect costs).